Assess

 General indicators >1

-• a poor or deteriorating status (limited self-care, in bed or chair over 50% of the day)
+• poor or deteriorating status (limited self-care, in bed or chair over 50% of the day)

-• a history of multiple hospitalizations in the last 6 months
+• history of multiple hospitalizations in the last 6 months

-• a need for more care at home (or is already in a residential facility)
+• need for more care at home (or is already in long term care facility)

 • multiple comorbidities causing symptoms or functional decline